biotaphy/tutorials/_sphinx_config/tutorial/w9_phylo_diversity.rst

 Input: Phylogenetic tree
 ******************************************

-Use the phylogenetic tree we matched in the previous step.
+Use the same phylogenetic tree that we matched to the matrix in the previous step.
 The tree is available at `heuchera.nex
 <https://github.com/biotaphy/tutorials/blob/main/data/input/heuchera.nex>`_.

 Input: Script parameter file